zowe/docs-site/docs/user-guide/zos-components-installation-checklist.md

 # Installation Checklist for Zowe z/OS Components for Production Purposes

 Follow the steps in this checklist to guide you through the installation of Zowe z/OS Components for production purposes.
+Use the steps in this checklist if you want to run Zowe securely and with high-availability.

 ## Preparing and Installing